brettneese/brettneese.xyz/posts/2019-03-19/odk to aks part 4.md

 I can now update my `k8s.yml` with the proper connection details.
 These can be easily found in the "Connection Strings" link in the Azure Portal.

-Because I'm using the MySQL connection, I also have to include a custom `odk-settings.xml` in my
+Because I'm using the MySQL connection type, I also have to include a custom `odk-settings.xml` in my `k8s.xml`.